Memorial Design & Concept

 From Lift Every Voice and Sing by James Weldon Johnson.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-King Comes to Newport News (a few steps from this marker); Newport News Pays Tribute (a few steps from this marker); James A. Fields House (about 700 feet away, measured in a direct line); a different marker also named James A. Fields House (about 700 feet away); Gregory Cherry (about 700 feet away); Ella Fitzgerald (approx. 0.2 miles away); Jessie Menifield Rattley (approx. ľ mile away); Pearl Mae Bailey (approx. half a mile away).
+King Comes to Newport News (a few steps from this marker); Newport News Pays Tribute (a few steps from this marker); Crusader for Legal Justice (within shouting distance of this marker); James A. Fields House (about 700 feet away, measured in a direct line); a different marker also named James A. Fields House (about 700 feet away); Gregory Cherry (about 700 feet away); Ella Fitzgerald (approx. 0.2 miles away); Jessie Menifield Rattley (approx. ¼ mile away).
 Touch for a list and map of all markers in Newport News.

 Credits.
-This page was last revised on October 2, 2016.
-This page originally submitted on October 1, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 217 times since then and 17 times this year.
+This page was last revised on April 17, 2020.
+It was originally submitted on October 1, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 277 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on October 1, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.